• Skip to primary navigation

 Mud Covered vase | DIY vase | DIY home decor | mud projects

-Next, rub your mud mixture on your vases!
-You can use plastic gloves if you really hate getting your hands dirty.
+Next up, rub your mud mixture onto your vases.
+You can use plastic gloves if you really hate getting your hands dirty, but I prefer to use my hands to get the desired look I want.
+Apply mud all over the whole vase.

 Mud Covered vase | DIY vase | DIY home decor | mud projects

-Before the mixture dries all the way take a wet rag and rub some of the mixture off.
-The Plaster of Paris will dry pretty quick so make sure not to wait too long.
-If the Plaster of Paris mud mixture is too thick you can use 220 grit sandpaper to sand some of it off of the mud covered vase.
+Allow for some dry time.
+But before the mixture dries all the way, take a wet rag and rub some of the mixture off.
+The Plaster of Paris will dry pretty quick so do not wait too long.
+If the Plaster of Paris mud mixture is too thick you can use 220 grit sandpaper to sand some of the mixture off of the vase.

 Mud Covered vase | DIY vase | DIY home decor | mud projects